- Take the Menopause Quiz

 Who is at risk for premature menopause?

 Premature ovarian failure affects about 1 out of every 1000 women from ages 15 to 29 and about 1 out of every 100 women aged 30 to 39.
-It can be related to genetic (inherited) factors, to illnesses like autoimmune diseases or thyroid disease, viral infection, hormonal disorders, or an eating disorder.
-In particular, premature ovarian failure risk increases in women who have relatives with the condition.
+It can be related to genetic (inherited) factors, to illnesses like autoimmune diseases, thyroid disease, viral infection, hormonal disorders, and eating disorders.
+The risk of premature ovarian failure risk increases in women who have relatives with the condition.